jakov1003/SQL_project_1/README.md

 ## What I Learned
 - **Refresh, repeat, upgrade:** I've refreshed my knowledge on various SQL concepts and improved my problem-solving and logical skills.
 - **Doing it properly:** I have used GitHub before, but only via browser and without Git.
 This was my first experience using Git and GitHub combined with VS Code.
-Consequently, I have developed a more comprehensive understanding of committing, pushing, pulling, and syncing.
+Consequently, I have developed a more comprehensive understanding of version control, committing, pushing, pulling, and syncing.